-One of the worst trade wars in history arose from the Smoot-Hawley Tariff Act of 1930 which enacted protectionist policies.
+One of the worst economic wars in history arose from the Smoot-Hawley Tariff Act of 1930 which enacted protectionist policies.
 Supported by Senator Reed Smoot and Representative Willis C. Hawley, significant tariff rates were imposed on farm products, and eventually, on other factory-made goods as well.

 The tariffs apart of the Smoot-Hawley Act ended up being the highest ever on farm and manufactured products.
 In response, retaliation threats came from other countries.
 Foreign countries began to increase rates on the U.S., and boycotts occurred.

 Due to the shambles of the Smoot-Hawley tariff, many began to blame it for starting the Great Depression.